-Except (i) as Publicly Disclosed, (ii) for employment relationships between SIGA or any of the SIGA Subsidiaries and employees of SIGA or any of the SIGA Subsidiaries otherwise disclosed pursuant to this Agreement, (iii) for remuneration by SIGA or any of the SIGA Subsidiaries otherwise disclosed pursuant to this Agreement, (iii) for remuneration by SIGA or any of the SIGA Subsidiaries otherwise disclosed pursuant to this Agreement, or (iv) as set forth in Schedule 6.18, (A) neither SIGA nor any of the SIGA Subsidiaries and has not since its inception, in the ordinary course of business or otherwise, directly or indirectly, purchased, leased or otherwise acquired any property or obtained any services from, or sold, leased or otherwise disposed of any property or furnished any services from, or sold any of the SIGA Subsidiaries; (B) neither SIGA nor any of the SIGA Subsidiaries; (C) no affiliate of SIGA or any of the SIGA Subsidiaries; and (D) no part of the property or assets of any affiliate of SIGA or any of the SIGA Subsidiaries is used by any of SIGA or any of the SIGA Subsidiaries in the conduct or operation of its businesses.
-No affiliate of SIGA or any of the SIGA Subsidiaries of SIGA or any of the SIGA subsidiaries SIGA or any of the SIGA Subsidiaries owns any business which is a significant competitor of SIGA or any of the SIGA SUbsidiaries.
+Except (i) as Publicly Disclosed, (ii) for employment relationships between SIGA or any of the SIGA Subsidiaries and employees of SIGA or any of the SIGA Subsidiaries otherwise disclosed pursuant to this Agreement, (iii) for remuneration by SIGA or any of the SIGA Subsidiaries of services rendered as a director, officer or employee of SIGA or any of the SIGA Subsidiaries otherwise disclosed pursuant to this Agreement, or (iv) as set forth in Schedule 6.18, (A) neither SIGA nor any of the SIGA Subsidiaries has, and has not since its inception, in the ordinary course of business or otherwise, directly or indirectly, purchased, leased or otherwise acquired any property or obtained any services from, or sold, leased or otherwise disposed of any property or furnished any services to any affiliate of SIGA or any of the SIGA Subsidiaries; (B) neither SIGA nor any of the SIGA Subsidiaries; (C) no affiliate of SIGA or any of the SIGA Subsidiaries; and (D) no part of the property or assets of any affiliate of SIGA or any of the SIGA Subsidiaries is used by any of SIGA or any of the SIGA Subsidiaries in the conduct or operation of its businesses.
+No affiliate of SIGA or any of the SIGA Subsidiaries is used by any of SIGA or any of the SIGA Subsidiaries is used by any of SIGA or any of the SIGA Subsidiaries in the conduct or operation of its businesses.
+No affiliate of SIGA or any of the SIGA or any of the SIGA Subsidiaries is used by any of SIGA or any of the SIGA Subsidiaries in the conduct or operation of its businesses.
+No affiliate of SIGA or any of the SIGA Subsidiaries owes any any of the SIGA Subsidiaries is used by any of SIGA or any of the SIGA Subsidiaries in the conduct or operation of its businesses.
+No affiliate of SIGA or any of the SIGA Subsidiaries is used by any of SIGA or any of the SIGA Subsidiaries is used by any of SIGA or any of the SIGA Subsidiaries over any of th